cycle/docs/advanced/soft-deletes.md

 }
 ```

-You can permently delete needed entities by using DBAL direcly or by adding switch to mapper to fallback to original command.
+You can permanently delete needed entities by using DBAL directly or by adding a switch to the mapper to fallback to the original command.

 ```php
 public function queueDelete($entity, Node $node, State $state): CommandInterface